 Learn to accept your family and friends' help.
-Accepting help from others to run errands, prepare meals, or help with household chores gives others a sense of making a contribution at a difficult time.
+Accepting help from others to run errands, prepare meals or assist with household chores gives others a sense of making a contribution at a difficult time.

-Talking to Children about Cancer
+Talking to Children About Cancer

 Certainly one of the most difficult things to do is to tell a child that a family member has cancer.
-Children need to hear different amounts of information, depending on their maturity and ability to understand.
+Children need to hear different amounts of information, depending on their maturity level and ability to understand.
 They will notice if a loved one has less time for them, is unhappy or moody, or looks or acts sick.

-Having a conversation before the child finds reason to question a parent being ill is the best thing.
-If you do not tell the child anything, he or she may question whether the change in the loved one is somehow his or her fault.
-Younger children are especially susceptible to thinking that something they have thought or done may have caused a problem.
+Having a conversation before the child finds reason to question a parent being ill is ideal.
+If you do not tell the child anything, they may question whether the change in a loved one is somehow their fault.
+Younger children are especially susceptible to thinking that something they have done may have caused a problem.
 Older children often want to be included when major events happen to the family and welcome the opportunity to be of help.

 When speaking to children, use simple, age-appropriate language.
 Try to stick close to the truth, especially regarding how serious the situation may be.
 You may have to repeat this information a few times for it to sink in, particularly if it is not happy news.
-It is good to repeat that it is "no one's fault" that the loved one is sick.
+Repeat that it is "no one's fault" that the loved one is sick.